-- Pressure cook the stock: Lock the lid of the pressure cooker, and bring it up to high pressure.
-Cook at high pressure for 45 minutes in a stovetop PC or 55 minutes in an electric PC.
-Remove the pot from the heat and allow the pressure to release naturally, about 20 minutes.
+- Pressure cook the stock: Lock the lid of the pressure cooker.
+Cook at high pressure for 55 minutes in an electric pressure cooker (or 45 minutes in a stovetop PC).
+Remove the pot from the heat and let the pressure come down naturally, about 30 minutes.

 - Strain the stock: Scoop out the bones with a slotted spoon, then strain the stock into another pot through a fine mesh strainer.

 - Use or freeze the stock: Use the stock immediately, or freeze for later use.
-I portion the stock into 1 quart and 1 cup containers, and freeze for later use.
-When using the stock, make sure you bring it to a boil to sanitize it; it’s OK if that’s part of the recipe.
+I portion the stock into 2 cup containers and freeze for later use.

-1. I keep a gallon zip-top bag of chicken trimmings in the freezer.
-Any leftover bones or trimmings go in the bag.
-When the bag is full, it’s time to make a batch of stock.
-These trimmings make great stock; chicken backs, wings or wingtips, rib bones from breasts…they all have a lot of collagen to give up to the stock.
+- I keep a gallon zip-top bag of chicken trimmings in the freezer.
+Leftover bones and trimmings are added to the bag.
+When the bag is full, it's time to make a batch of stock.
+Trimmings make great stock; chicken backs, wings or wingtips, rib bones from breasts…all add a lot of collagen to the stock.